growerp/growerpuntil20220814/README.md

 # GrowERP Admin App

+A live version is now available at https://admin.growerp.org where you can create your own company

+# if you want to run the system locally.
 ## Quick start: after installation of [Java 11](https://openjdk.java.net/install/):
 ### Moqui backend:
   - git clone https://github.com/growerp/moqui-framework.git moqui && cd moqui